Dr S Cripps

 I am an oceanographer by profession and currently the Executive Director of Marine Conservation for the Wildlife Conservation Society (WCS).
 I have worked at all levels in marine conservation and fisheries management including field surveys, academic research, consultancy and programme management.
 I recently stepped down as a Poole Harbour Commissioner, but remain on the Board of the Dorset Local Nature Partnership (LNP).
 I have been a commercial inshore fisherman for a short time.

-Mr N Fisher
+Mr N Hornby

 Dr A Jensen